 External Respiration, Gas Transport, and Internal Respiration

 - External respiration.
-External respiration or pulmonary gas exchange involves the oxygen being loaded and carbon dioxide being unloaded from the blood.
+External respiration or pulmonary gas exchange involves oxygen being loaded and carbon dioxide being unloaded from the blood.

 - Internal respiration.
 In internal respiration or systemic capillary gas exchange, oxygen is unloaded and carbon dioxide is loaded into the blood.